Pathoschild/smapi-mod-dump/source/~Pathoschild/ContentPatcher/docs/author-guide.md

 &nbsp;     | See _[common fields](#common-fields)_ above.
 `FromFile` | The relative path to the image in your content pack folder to patch into the target (like `assets/dinosaur.png`).
 This can be a `.png` or `.xnb` file.
 This field supports [tokens](#advanced) and capitalisation doesn't matter.
 `FromArea` | The part of the source image to copy.
 Defaults to the whole source image.
 This is specified as an object with the X and Y pixel coordinates of the top-left corner, and the pixel width and height of the area.
 Its fields may contain tokens.
 `ToArea`   | The part of the target image to replace.
 Defaults to the `FromArea` size starting from the top-left corner.
 This is specified as an object with the X and Y pixel coordinates of the top-left corner, and the pixel width and height of the area.
+If you specify an area past the bottom or right edges of the image, the image will be resized automatically to fit.
 Its fields may contain tokens.
 `PatchMode`| How to apply `FromArea` to `ToArea`.
 Defaults to `Replace`.
 Possible values: <ul><li><code>Replace</code>: replace every pixel in the target area with your source image.
 If the source image has transparent pixels, the target image will become transparent there.</li><li><code>Overlay</code>: draw your source image over the target area.
 If the source image has transparent pixels, the target image will 'show through' those pixels.
 Semi-transparent or opaque pixels will replace the target pixels.</li></ul>For example, let's say your source image is a pufferchick with a transparent background, and the target image is a solid green square.
 Here's how they'll be combined with different `PatchMode` values:<br />![](screenshots/patch-mode-examples.png)

 Required fields: `FromFile`.